-What were the influences behind the general design of your game’s play?
+What were the influences behind your game?

 What has the developmental process been like?